-In September 2019, we entered into a consulting agreement with David Epstein (the "Consulting Agreement"), our Chairman of the Board, for strategic advisory and other consulting services.
-The Consulting Agreement was amended in October 2020 and again in April 2021, and now has a term that is scheduled to end on June 30, 2022 unless earlier terminated pursuant to its terms.
-In accordance with the initial terms of the Consulting Agreement, Mr. Epstein was granted an option to purchase 75,000 shares of common stock, vesting in 36 equal monthly installments and subject to his continued provision of consulting services on the applicable vesting dates.
-Under the Consulting Agreement as amended in October 2020, Mr. Epstein was also entitled to receive (i) an annual equity award on each anniversary of the effective date of the Consulting Agreement in the form of an option to purchase shares of common stock having a grant date fair market value of approximately \$0.2 million as determined by the Board in its discretion based on customary option pricing methodologies, vesting in 12 equal monthly installments and subject to his continued provision of consulting services on the applicable vesting date, and (ii) an aggregate annual cash consulting fee of \$0.3 million.
-In the event the Consulting Agreement is renewed for a term of less than one year, the equity award and the number of shares of common stock shall be adjusted proportionately to the length of the renewal term.
+In September 2019, we entered into a consulting agreement with David Epstein ("Consulting Agreement"), our former Chairman of the Board, for strategic advisory and other consulting services.
+The Consulting Agreement was amended in October 2020 and again in April 2021, and terminated pursuant to its terms on June 30, 2022.
+In accordance with the initial terms of the Consulting Agreement.
+Mr. Epstein was granted an option to purchase 75,000 shares of common stock, vesting in 36 equal monthly installments and subject to his continued provision of consulting services on the applicable vesting dates.
+Under the Consulting Agreement as amended in October 2020, Mr. Epstein was also entitled to receive (i) an annual equity award on each anniversary of the effective date of the Consulting Agreement in the form of an option to purchase shares of common stock having a grant date fair market value of approximately \$0.2 million as determined by our board of directors in its discretion based on customary option pricing methodologies, vesting in 12 equal monthly installments and subject to his continued provision of consulting services on the applicable vesting date, and (ii) an aggregate annual cash consulting fee of \$0.3 million.
+In the event the Consulting Agreement was renewed for a term of less than one year, the equity award and the number of shares of common stock would be adjusted proportionately to the length of the renewal term.
 In October 2020, in connection with the commencement of his second year of service as a consultant, Mr. Epstein was granted an option to purchase 44,743 shares of common stock, vesting in nine equal monthly installments and subject to his continued provision of consulting services on the vesting dates.
-Under the Consulting Agreement as amended in April 2021 and effective on June 30, 2021, Mr. Epstein is entitled to receive

-RSUs having an aggregate grant date fair value of approximately \$0.5 million, as determined by our board of directors in its discretion based on a 10-day trailing average of the closing price of our common stock, as his sole compensation for his consulting services.
-The RSUs vest in 12 substantially equal monthly installments such that the RSUs shall be fully vested on June 30, 2022, subject to Mr. Epstein's continued provision of consulting services on the applicable vesting date.
+Under the Consulting Agreement as amended in April 2021 and effective on June 30, 2021, Mr. Epstein was entitled to receive RSUs having an aggregate grant date fair value of approximately \$0.5 million, as determined by our board of directors in its discretion based on a 10-day trailing average of the closing price of our common stock, as his sole compensation for his consulting services.
+The RSUs vested in 12 substantially equal monthly installments such that the RSUs became fully vested on June 30, 2022, in each case subject to Mr. Epstein's continued provision of consulting services on the applicable vesting date.
+In June 2022, terms of Mr. Epstein's unvested option grants were modified to allow immediate vesting upon his resignation as Chairman of the Board of Directors on June 30, 2022.
 All of the foregoing options and restricted stock units were or are subject to accelerated vesting under change in control provisions.